phortela1n/Coin-List/README.md

 # 💰COIN LIST

-## Crypto App to hanlde crypto inversions in a easy, visual and interactive way.
+## Crypto App to handle crypto inversions in a easy, visual and interactive way.

 ---